China's export growth likely eased in Sept on electricity curbs: Reuters poll - NewsBreak

 Imports also slowed, while China’s trade surplus narrowed, the Reuters poll showed.

-A widening power shortage in China, caused by the country's transition to clean energy, booming industrial demand and high commodity prices, have halted production at numerous factories including many supplying big global brands such as Apple (AAPL.O) and Tesla (TSLA.O).
+A widening power shortage in China, caused by the country’s transition to clean energy, booming industrial demand and high commodity prices, have halted production at numerous factories including many supplying big global brands such as Apple and Tesla.

 China’s factory activity unexpectedly shrank in September due to wider curbs on electricity and elevated input prices, according to an official survey.